 What if my letter of reference or language evaluation comes in after the campus deadline?
-If all materials are not turned in by the deadline, you may be required to apply at large.
-We will try to be flexible, but the Laney Graduate School Fulbright Committee needs to review everything that will go in the final submission.
+If all materials are not turned in by the internal Emory/LGS deadline, you will likely be required to apply at large.
+We will try to be flexible, but the Laney Graduate School Fulbright Committee will need time to review everything that will go in the final submission.